-Understanding the HHS Office of Inspector General (OIG) exclusion list is essential to your path towards 100% compliance and better employee monitoring for healthcare Human Resource professionals.
+Understanding the HHS Office of Inspector General (OIG) Exclusion Program is essential to your path towards 100% compliance and better employee monitoring for healthcare Human Resource professionals.
 Since federal tax dollars are used to reimburse healthcare providers for services, the Department of Health and Human Services (HHS), as well as the Department of Justice (DOJ), have oversight on how those dollars are spent.

 What is an OIG Exclusion and Why Should You Care?